Enhancing Automatic Chord Recognition via Pseudo-Labeling and Knowledge Distillation: Methodology

 \subsubsection{Experimental Models}

 BTC \cite{Park19} serves as both the pseudo-labeling teacher and the baseline for self-distillation experiments.
-It uses a CNN front-end for local spectral feature extraction followed by a bi-directional transformer for temporal modeling, representing a \emph{deeper} architecture with stacked convolutional and attention layers.
+The model uses a direct frame projection followed by a stack of bi-directional transformer layers with position-wise feed-forward blocks, representing a \emph{deeper} architecture with sequentially stacked attention layers.

-For cross-architecture validation, we introduce a new compact dual-encoder architecture (2E1D) for chord recognition that is purely transformer-based~\cite{Vaswani17} (without any CNN layer).
+For cross-architecture validation, we introduce a new compact dual-encoder architecture (2E1D) \footnote{Model: \url{https://github.com/ptnghia-j/ChordMini}} for chord recognition that is purely transformer-based~\cite{Vaswani17} (without any CNN layer).
 As shown in Figure~\ref{fig:dual_encoder_appendix}, 2E1D adopts a \emph{wider} design: (1) a frequency encoder that groups CQT bins into spectral clusters and applies self-attention to learn harmonic relationships across frequency bands; (2) a temporal encoder that processes full-band features to model chord progression patterns over time; and (3) a cross-attention fusion block that combines the two streams for final chord classification.
 At inference time, we apply a temporal smoothing pipeline over output logits to reduce frame-level prediction jitter.
-Each class logit channel is convolved with a normalized 1D Gaussian kernel $g[n] = \exp(-n^2 / 2\sigma^2)/Z$, where $\sigma = k/6$ follows the three-sigma rule for a kernel of width $k$, with replicate padding at segment boundaries.
-We further process the input using overlapping sliding windows with a stride of $s = \lfloor T(1-r) \rfloor$, where $T$ is the segment length and $r$ is the overlap ratio, accumulating per-class votes across all windows before taking the frame-wise argmax.
-The use of a wider architecture is to trade depth for parallel processing capacity: the 2E1D model generally processes faster than BTC.
-We investigate whether attention alone can capture both local spectral patterns and global temporal dependencies without CNN inductive biases \cite{Pauwels19,Fard20}.
+Each class logit channel is convolved with a normalized 1D Gaussian kernel $g[n] = \exp(-n^2 / (2\sigma_g^2))/Z$, where $\sigma_g = K/6$ for a kernel of width $K$, normalization factor $Z$, and with replicate padding at segment boundaries.
+We further process the input using overlapping sliding windows with a stride of $s = \lfloor L_w(1-r) \rfloor$, where $L_w$ is the segment length and $r$ is the overlap ratio, accumulating per-class votes across all windows before taking the frame-wise argmax.

+The wider architecture design trades depth for parallel processing capacity: the 2E1D model generally runs faster than BTC.
 As shown in Section~\ref{sec:results}, the wider 2E1D architecture is more susceptible to degradation when adapting to noisy labels compared to the deeper architecture of BTC.
-Thus, the 2E1D model requires stronger KD regularization to maintain stability. \footnote{Models: \url{https://github.com/ptnghia-j/ChordMini}}
+Thus, the 2E1D model requires stronger KD regularization to maintain stability.